 - Depending on the context, some ways to translate "spirit" might include "non-physical being" or "inside part" or "inner being." - In some contexts, the term "spirit" could be translated as "evil spirit" or "evil spirit being." - Sometimes the term "spirit" is used to express the feelings of a person, as in "my spirit was grieved in my inmost being."
-This could also be translated as "I felt grieved in my spirit" or "I felt deeply grieved." - The phrase "spirit of" could be translated as "character of" or "influence of" or "attitude of" or "thinking (that is) characterized by." - Depending on the context, "spiritual" could be translated as "non-physical" or "from the Holy Spirit" or "God's" or "part of the non-physical world." - The figurative expression "spiritual milk" could also be translated as "basic teachings from God" or "God's teachings that nourish the spirit (like milk does)." - The phrase "spiritual maturity" could be translated as "godly behavior that shows obedience to the Holy Spirit." - The term "spiritual gift" could be translated as "special ability that the Holy Spirit gives
+This could also be translated as "I felt grieved in my spirit" or "I felt deeply grieved." - The phrase "spirit of" could be translated as "character of" or "influence of" or "attitude of" or "thinking (that is) characterized by." - Depending on the context, "spiritual" could be translated as "non-physical" or "from the Holy Spirit" or "God's" or "part of the non-physical world." - The phrase "spiritual maturity" could be translated as "godly behavior that shows obedience to the Holy Spirit." - The term "spiritual gift" could be translated as "special ability that the Holy Spirit gives